miladxandi/Simplist/README.md

 Controller also can process on a `Querry String` by getting it, in its function parameters.
 You can also make some request to Database in Controller files.
 The given `Querry String` or Database values should insert into an array with `$Viewbag` name.
-You can send them to your web page by this code:
+You can send them into your web page by this code:
 `View::Process("Main.Home.Post",$Viewbag);`
-It\`s now accessible in the request "View" file in "public_html/View/...".
+It\`s now accessible from the requested "View" file in "public_html/View/...".

-Note: Controllers and Middlewares have to create with `Controller.phtml` or `Middleware.phtml` but should be written here without these extensions.
+Note: Controllers and Middlewares have to create with exactly `Controller.phtml` or `Middleware.phtml` extensions, but should be written here without these extensions.
-For example, we have "HomeController" but we can access it with writing just its name.
+For example, we have "HomeController" but we can access it by writing just its name without the "Controller" extension: "Home"

 `'gverb'=> 'GET' `  or `'pverb'=> 'POST' `
 >These are the general server request methods that we can define here. if you want to deny any post request, you just need to delete the `POST` word and leave it empty.